Joey Votto: 2013 season

 In late February, Votto was voted by fans as the "Face of the MLB," a contest that pits the "face" of every MLB team against each other and uses Twitter.
 He received more votes than Joe Mauer, José Bautista, Derek Jeter, Andrew McCutchen, and Matt Kemp.

-Votto played for Team Canada in the 2013 World Baseball Classic.

-Votto homered on consecutive days from April 20–21 against the Marlins, making it the first time since September 10–11 of 2011 he homered in consecutive games.
-In July, he was again voted as an All-Star starter for the 2013 Major League Baseball All-Star Game.
-It was his fourth All-Star appearance, and in the game, he went 0-for-2, making him a career 0-for-9 in All-Star Games.
+Votto homered on consecutive days from April 20–21 against the Marlins, making it the first time since September 10–11, 2011 he homered in consecutive games.
+In July, he was again voted as a starter for the 2013 Major League Baseball All-Star Game.
+It was his fourth All-Star appearance.
+In the game, he went 0-for-2, making him a career 0-for-9 in All-Star Games.

 2014 season

 On May 21, 2014, Votto was placed on the 15-day disabled list with a strained left quadriceps.
-He returned on June 10, but he went back on the DL with the same injury on July 8 and didn't make it back before the end of the season.
-In 62 games played, he hit a career-low .255 with a .390 on-base percentage, .409 slugging percentage, six home runs, 47 walks, and 23 RBI.
+He returned on June 10, but he went back on the disabled list with the same injury on July 8 and did not return in the 2014 season.
+In 62 games, he hit a career-low .255 with a .390 on-base percentage, .409 slugging percentage, six home runs, 47 walks, and 23 RBI.

 2015 season

-On May 6, 2015, Votto was ejected following a strikeout where he threw his helmet down in frustration.
-Speculation claimed that prior to his ejection, he had choice words with Gerrit Cole during his at-bat.
-After getting ejected, Votto appeared to have bumped Chris Conroy.
-It was only his fifth career ejection and first since 2010.
-He later received a one-game suspension, which he served when the Reds played the Chicago White Sox.
+On May 6, 2015, Votto was ejected from a game after he threw his helmet in frustration after striking out.
+It was the fifth ejection of his career and the first since 2010.
+After getting ejected, Votto bumped umpire Chris Conroy and received a one-game suspension, which he served when the Reds played the Chicago White Sox.

-On June 9, Votto hit three home runs in a single game for the third time in his career in a game against the Philadelphia Phillies.
+On June 9, Votto hit three home runs in a game for the third time in his career, in a game against the Philadelphia Phillies.
 The last Reds player to accomplish this feat was Barry Larkin.
 On August 2, Votto was ejected following a bench-clearing brawl between the Reds and the Pirates.
 On September 9, Votto was ejected for arguing balls and strikes.
 It was the third time during the season that Votto was ejected; coincidentally, all three were against the Pittsburgh Pirates.
 On September 11, MLB suspended Votto for two games with an option to appeal.
 On October 2, Votto tied a Reds record set by Pete Rose in 1978 when he got on base for his 48th straight game.
 In 158 games during 2015, Votto had an MLB-leading 143 walks, a .314 batting average, 29 home runs, and 80 RBI.
 He walked in 20.6% of his at bats (leading the major leagues), and he swung at only 19.1% of pitches outside the strike zone (the lowest percentage in the majors).

 Following the season, Votto was awarded his fifth Tip O'Neill Award.
-He finished third in the National League MVP voting behind Bryce Harper and Paul Goldschmidt.
+He finished third in the National League Most Valuable Player award voting behind Bryce Harper and Paul Goldschmidt.